 If it feels like you’re being manipulated in some way, you almost certainly are and it’s best to break contact as quickly as possible.

-You can read more about the narcissist and hoover, in our other article about this topic: Why the Hoovering Narcissist won’t leave you alone.
+With these 15 Narcissist hoovering examples you will have a better idea what hoovering is and how to recognize it.
+You can read more about the hoovering, in our next article: Why the Hoovering Narcissist won’t leave you alone.